vnguyendon/gw-config-apis/data/bot/apps/readme.md

 ]
 ```

-For this exemple, when you send HuggySequenceStart for the HowAreYou sequence, the TargetType of the userevent should be "Start" whereas the TargetType of the WCatsOrDogs sequence will be "Survey"
+For this example, when you send HuggySequenceStart for the HowAreYou sequence, the TargetType of the userevent should be "Start" whereas the TargetType of the WCatsOrDogs sequence will be "Survey"

 ## 2. Ordering